speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 > A ship might encounter a hostile ship while some crew members are resting or relaxing instead of deployed.
 It is up to the GM to determine how long it takes each crew member to deploy.

 #### Stealth
 While traveling at a slow pace, the starship can move stealthily.
-As long as they’re not in the open, they can try to surprise or sneak by other starships they encounter.
+As long as theyï¿½re not in the open, they can try to surprise or sneak by other starships they encounter.
 See the rules for hiding in chapter 7.

 #### Noticing Threats
 Use the passive Wisdom (Perception) scores of the characters to determine whether anyone in the starship notices a hidden threat.
 The GM might decide that a threat can be noticed only by deployed characters.
 For example, as the characters are traveling through an asteroid field, the GM might decide that only those characters deployed in a rear-facing deployment have a chance to spot a stealthy starship following the group, while characters deployed elsewhere cannot.
 While traveling at a fast pace, characters take a -5 penalty to their passive Wisdom (Perception) scores to notice hidden threats.

-***Encountering Starships.*** If the GM determines that the adventurers encounter another starship while they’re traveling, it’s up to both groups to decide what happens next.
+***Encountering Starships.*** If the GM determines that the adventurers encounter another starship while theyï¿½re traveling, itï¿½s up to both groups to decide what happens next.
 Either group might decide to attack, initiate a dialogue, run away, or wait to see what the other group does.

 ***Surprising Foes.*** If the adventurers encounter a hostile creature or group, the GM determines whether the adventurers or their foes might be surprised when combat erupts.
 See chapter 9 for more about surprise.

 \columnbreak

 #### Other Activities
 Characters who turn their attention to other tasks as the group travels are not focused on watching for danger.
-These characters don’t contribute their passive Wisdom (Perception) scores to the group’s chance of noticing hidden threats.
-However, a character not watching for danger can do one of the following activities instead, or some other activity with the GM’s permission.
+These characters donï¿½t contribute their passive Wisdom (Perception) scores to the groupï¿½s chance of noticing hidden threats.
+However, a character not watching for danger can do one of the following activities instead, or some other activity with the GMï¿½s permission.

 ***Navigate.*** The character can try to prevent the group from becoming lost, making an Wisdom (Survival) check when the GM calls for it.
-(The *Dungeon Master’s Guide* has rules to determine whether the group gets lost.)
+(The *Dungeon Masterï¿½s Guide* has rules to determine whether the group gets lost.)

-***Maintain a Map.*** The character can maintain a map that records the group’s progress and helps the characters get back on course if they get lost.
+***Maintain a Map.*** The character can maintain a map that records the groupï¿½s progress and helps the characters get back on course if they get lost.
 No ability check is required.

 ***Track.*** A character can follow the tracks of another starship, making a Wisdom (Survival) check when the GM calls for it.
-(The *Dungeon Master’s Guide* has rules for tracking.)
+(The *Dungeon Masterï¿½s Guide* has rules for tracking.)

 > ##### Splitting Up the Party
 > Splitting up the party is more difficult when your party only has one ship.
 Should they acquire a fleet of their own, however, they can form multiple parties, each moving at a different speed.
 Each group has its own deployment order.